FATelarico/ctv-network/NetworkAnalysis.md

 1. The first section provides a review of the main all-in-one R packages for basic network-analytic operations such as creating, manipulating, and describing relational data.
 Here we also list choices of graphical packages for visualising networks.

 4. Subsequently, packages and functions for advanced network-analytic tasks are presented.
-We currently structure these into three subsections:
+We currently structure these into two subsections: (1) centrality and (2) community detection.

-    - centrality
-    - community detection
-    - blockmodeling

 2. Then, packages offering models and inference tools applicable across disciplines and fields of interest are discussed.
 A distinction is drawn between models that are primarily for cross-sectional data and for dynamic data, with an extra section on special models for multimodal, multilevel, and multiplex data.